-The symbols indicated below must be inserted in the "Office" column: • This symbol indicates the director in charge of the internal control and risk management system. ◊ This symbol indicates the main party responsible for the management of the Issuer (Chief Executive Officer or CEO).
-The date of first appointment of each director is to be understood as the date when the director was appointed absolutely for the first time to the issuer's Board of Directors.
-This column indicates the slate from which each director was drawn ("M": majority slate; "m": minority slate; "BoD": slate submitted by the Board of Directors).
-This column indicates the number of offices as director or statutory auditor held by the interested party in other companies listed on regulated markets, including foreign ones, in financial, banking, or insurance companies, or companies of significant size.
+The symbols indicated below must be inserted in the "Office" column:

+- This symbol indicates the director in charge of the internal control and risk management system. - ♦ This symbol indicates the main party responsible for the management of the Issuer (Chief Executive Officer or CEO). - \ The date of first appointment of each director is to be understood as the date when the director was appointed absolutely for the first time to the issuer's Board of Directors. - \\ This column indicates the number of offices as director or statutory auditor held by the interested party in other companies listed on regulated markets, including foreign ones, in financial, banking, or insurance companies of significant size.
 In the Report on corporate governance, the offices are indicated in full.
 Table 3 indicates these offices in detail.
-The offices of directors leaving office are not reported, since their term expired upon the approval of the financial statements for the 2015 financial year. () This column indicates attendance by directors at the meetings respectively of the Board of Directors and of the committees (indicate the number of meetings attended, as against the total number of meetings he or she could have attended: e.g. 6/8,8/8 etc.). () This column indicates the board member's qualification within the Committee: "C": chairman: "M": member. (a) Board member in office until the Shareholders' Meeting approving the 2018 financial statements.
+The offices of directors leaving office are not reported, since their term expired upon the approval of the financial statements for the 2015 financial year. - (\) This column indicates attendance by directors at the meetings respectively of the Board of Directors and of the committees (indicate the number of meetings attended, as against the total number of meetings he or she could have attended; e.g. 6/8; 8/8 etc.). - (\\).
+This column indicates the board member's qualification within the Committee: "C": chairman; "M": member. - (a) Board member in office until the Shareholders' Meeting approving the 2018 financial statements.